 Even when a landlord has a valid reason to evict a tenant, the tenant might decide to challenge the eviction in court.
 The tenant could also have a valid legal defense, such as the landlord retaliating against the tenant or failing to maintain the premises of the rental unit.
 The tenant's decision to fight the eviction could lead to increased costs of the lawsuit for both the landlord and the tenant and allow the tenant more time to remain living in the rental unit.
 If a court finds that a landlord unlawfully removes or excludes a tenant from a rental, the tenant might be able to recover possession or recover the greater of up to two month's rent or twice the tenant's actual damages.
 (Ore.
 Rev. Stat. § 90.375.)

 Even after a landlord wins an eviction lawsuit against a tenant, the landlord is not authorized to remove the tenant from the rental unit.
 Only a law enforcement officer with a court order can do that.
-It is illegal in Oregon for the landlord to ever try to force the tenant to move out of the rental unit.
-Illegal Eviction Procedures in Oregon has more information on this topic.

 Landlords must carefully follow all the rules and procedures required by Oregon law when evicting a tenant; otherwise, the eviction may not be valid.
 Although these rules and procedures may seem burdensome to the landlord, they are there for a reason.
 Evictions often occur very quickly, and the end result is serious: the tenant has lost a place to live.
 The rules help ensure the eviction is justified and that the tenant has enough time to find a new home.